mstksg/inCode/copy/entries/fc-statements.md

 sequence xs = foldr (>>) (return ()) xs
 ~~~

-If you're familiar with folds/reduces, `return ()` is the "initial value", and
+If you're familiar with folds/reduces, `return ()` is the "base value", and
 `(>>)` is the "accumulating function".

 ~~~haskell